 If You Want to Be Seen in Our Office, You Must:

 Our lobbies are closed.
-If you are dropping someone off for therapy, do not leave until the therapist comes out and waves them in.
+If you drop someone off for therapy, do not leave until the therapist comes out and waves them in.

 Everyone who enters our office must their wash hands before beginning a session.
 Your therapist will do likewise.

 In Suites C and D, please exit at the back door so you don't cross the lobby a second time.

-We need your help to protect our staff and the other clients we serve.
-Any clients unwilling to maintain infection management can't continue at our office.
+Any clients unwilling to maintain infection management can't be seen in our office.